CaiGroup/pyfish_tools/README.md

 ## What is included in this pipeline?
 ### Alignment
-- Align images with phase cross correlation using DAPI
+- Align images with phase cross correlation or SIFT using DAPI
 - Align images with RANSAC adjusted affine transformation using fiducial beads
 - Align z shifts with normalized correlation analysis
 ### Chromatic Aberration Correction